tunnelvisionlabs/nasmjit/AsmJit/README.txt

 AsmJit - Directory where are sources needed to compile AsmJit.
 This directory is designed to be embeddable to your application as easy as possible.
-There is also AsmJitConfig.h header where you can configure platform and application specific features.
-Look at platform macros and change them to correct operating system (this should be maximum to make it working).
+There is also AsmJitConfig.h header where you can configure platform (if autodetection now works) and application specific features.
+Look at platform macros to change some backends to your preferences.

 test - Directory with cmake project to test AsmJit library.
 It generates simple command line application that generates jit code on the fly and runs it.
 It's only as a demonstration how easy this can be done.
+There is also cputest application that demonstrates how to use cpuid() and cpuInfo() functions.

 Supported platforms
 ===================

-Only supported platform at this time is X86 32-bit.
-X86 64-bit platform (X64)
+Full supported platforms at this time are X86 (32-bit) and X64 (64 bit).
+Other platforms needs volunteers to support them.
-will be supported in the future, but other platforms needs volunteers, because author have no access to different architectures than X86 (32 and 64 bit).

-[x] X86 32/64 bit
-    [ ] Add SSE4a instruction set (AMD).
-    [ ] Add AMD 3dNow.
-    [ ] Add AMD 3dNow extensions.
-    [ ] Better AMD CpuInfo

-[ ] ARM

 Examples
 ========